-There’s no shortage of beautiful parks to host your kid’s next birthday bash.
-Here are the best outdoor party spots that will make not only the birthday boy or girl happy, but the parents too.
+There’s no shortage of beautiful parks to host your kid’s next birthday party and thankfully, our great weather means you can probably gamble on sunshine and blue skies any time of year.
+Here are the best parks in Los Angeles for birthday parties that will make not only the birthday boy or girl happy, but the parents too.

 photo: Sherry T. via Yelp

 Why it rocks: Built on the grounds of an old gas station this park is where it’s at for city slicker tots.
 A bright teal and orange, shock-absorbent surface keeps kids bouncing along this quaint urban jungle.
 Kids here will have the time of their lives chasing each other through the gigantic tree trunk and zooming down the snake slide.
 The play structure is also equipped with monkey bars and climbing surfaces.
 Explorers and Superheroes in your kid’s crew can scale rocks to the top of the tree or slink across a webbed rope.
 Revved-up kiddos can take a breather at the base of the tree trunk and pound on the musical instruments until their ready for more action.

 How to book it: To inquire about and apply for a permit, contact: (323) 257-1644

 Bonus tips: Is your kid over cupcakes and cake?
 We got you covered: Donut Friend is a block away!

 Why it rocks: A perennial favorite of westside families who frequent this gorgeous oasis, Tongva park offers a legendary splash pad that will keep kiddos giddy and entertained all party long.
 For those kids who prefer drier land, toddlers and grade schoolers can climb up the soft turf hill and go bumpety bump down the roller bar slide.
 This park is a sensory explosion for little ones looking to party!